-- 1. A minimum of fifty percent (50%) of the sign shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - 2.
-If a sign is illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structures. - 3.
+- 2. If a sign is illuminated, the source of illumination shall be external to the sign and directed or shielded so as to not shine directly onto any neighboring structures. - 3.
 With the exception of projecting and wall signs, signs shall not project over the right-of-way.
 Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 4.
 With the exception of wall signs, signs shall maintain a minimum clearance of ten (10) feet above grade over pedestrian or vehicular areas, and fourteen (14) feet above grade over areas of truck access. - B. Wall Sign.
 All of the following standards apply to wall signs in multi-family residential zones: - 1.
 A maximum of one (1) wall sign is allowed for each property frontage.
 A wall sign is prohibited if there is a projecting sign along the same property frontage. - 2.
-The sign face shall not exceed twenty (20) square feet. - 3.
-The sign width shall not exceed five (5) linear feet. - C. Freestanding Sign.
+The sign face shall not exceed twenty (20) square feet. - 2.3. and the sign width shall not exceed five (5) linear feet. - C. Freestanding Sign.
 All of the following standards apply to freestanding signs in multi-family residential zones: - 1.
 A maximum of one (1) freestanding sign for each property frontage is allowed. - 2.
 The displpay area shall not exceed fourty (40) square feet and the sign face shall not exceed twenty (20) square feet. - 3.
-The sign width shall not exceed ten (10) linear feet. - 4.
-The sign height shall not exceed five (5) feet. - D. Incidental Freestanding Signs.
+The sign width shall not exceed ten (10) linear feet. - 2.4. and tThe sign height shall not exceed five (5) feet. - D. Incidental Freestanding Signs.
 Incidential freestanding signs are prohibited. - E. Projecting Signs.
 All of the following standards apply to projecting signs in multi-family residential zones: - 1.
 A maximum of one (1) projecting sign is allowed for each property frontage.
 A projecting sign is prohibited if there is a wall sign along the same property frontage. - 2.
 The display area shall not exceed fourty (40) square feet and the sign face shall not exceed twenty (20) square feet. - 3.
 The sign shall not have more than two (2) faces. - 4.
-The projection from a building wall shall not exceed six (6) feet and shall not project within two (2) feet of the curb line. - 5.
-The projection above the wall on which the sign is constructed shall not exceed one (1) foot. - 6.
+The projection from a building wall shall not exceed six (6) feet and shall not project within two (2) feet of the curb line. - 2.5.
+The projection above the wall on which the sign is constructed shall not exceed one (1) foot. - 3.6.
 The visible supporting structure shall be constructed of metal, wood, stone, brick, rock or any combination thereof. - F. Roof Signs.
 Roof signs are prohibited. - G. Ancillary Signs.
 All of the following standards apply to ancillary signs in multi-family residential zones: - 1.
 A maximum of two (2) ancillary signs are allowed per property. - 2.
 The sign shall not have more than two (2) faces. - 3.
 The display area shall not exceed twelve (12) square feet and the sign face shall not exceed six (6) square feet. - 4.
 Banners are prohibited in multi-family residential zones unless approved under Section 15.28.070.